niu-wcs/wrf-run/README.md

 This python script package automates the entire WRF process for use on cluster based computers (This package automates for Argonne's Theta Cluster).
 This is a fully self-contained script package that handles the tasks of obtaining the data, running the pre-processing executables, the WRF process, and forking the task to post-processing scripts for visualization.

 ### Requirements ###
 Included in this repository is a post-processing solution written in Python 3 as well as a UPP wrapper.
-If you want to use UPP, you may ignore this section, however, if you plan on using the Python module, you will need three other Python Packages to be installed:
+If you want to use UPP, you may ignore this section, however, if you plan on using the Python module, you will need two other Python Packages to be installed:
   * wrf-python: https://github.com/NCAR/wrf-python
   * dask: https://github.com/dask/dask